sgrauerg6/androidApp/README.md

 Files that I wrote:

-Java files are in androidApp/mobile/src/main/java/com/mathprog/sgrauerg/mathprog/
+-Java files are in androidApp/mobile/src/main/java/com/mathprog/sgrauerg/mathprog/

-Layout files are in androidApp/mobile/src/main/res/layout/
+-Layout files are in androidApp/mobile/src/main/res/layout/

 Most of the other stuff is auto-generated